-I formed Protek in 2004 as a CNC machining company, specialising in subcontract work and serving all sectors of manufacturing, producing components for many industries.
+I formed Protek in 2004 as a CNC machining company.

 The Company traded for 10 years as a successful family business until I sold it in 2014 for a seven figure sum and I entered semi-retirement abroad.
 In early 2016 I learnt that the company was in trouble and its holding company entered Administration in May 2016.
 Protek kept on trading whist a share sale process was investigated by Administrator of the holding company.

 I was interested in looking at buying the business back.
 My accountant thought it would be useful if I engaged an experienced Insolvency Practitioner in an advisory role and I was directed to Greg at Northpoint.
 With Greg by my side I took my interest further and in the end Protek itself was also placed in Administration.
 I was successful in buying the assets out of administration.
 I was subsequently able to get the operation up and running again and the business is flourishing.